Flower (video game): Gameplay

 Although no speech or text is used anywhere in the game aside from credits and interaction hints in the main menu, the six flower dreams follow a narrative arc.
 The player's starting location in each stage appears to be near the ending location of the previous one, and through the course of the game the player approaches a distant city.
 The first levels focus on restoring life and color to the landscape.
 After activating a series of windmills, the player flies through a nighttime field, illuminating darkened strings of lights until they reach the city.
-The city is full of menacing metal structures, small arcs of electricity, and washed-out buildings; the player enlivens the city in the final two levels and transforms it into a bright and cheerful place.
+The city is full of menacing metal structures similar to lattice towers, small arcs of electricity, and washed-out buildings; the player enlivens the city in the final two levels and transforms it into a bright and cheerful place.

 As the player progresses through the different levels of the game, the city viewed through the apartment window in the level selection screen gradually becomes more vibrant and colorful.
 If the player triggers three secret flowers in each level, the cityscape is replaced with a bright field with mountains in the background.
 The music changes in scope as the game progresses, growing in scale and complexity and adding to the narrative arc.
 The credits level is played in a similar manner to the main levels, but as the player flies through each flower the name of a person involved in the game appears above it.
 Flower includes PlayStation Network trophies in keeping with the game's feel.
 While some are objective-based, many are centered on relaxing and watching the scenery.